 The one-dimensional bond alternating spin-1/2 chain has been shown to host a rich phase diagram, including ferromagnetism, anti-ferromagnetism, Luttinger liquids, among others \cite{Luo2021}.
 This system has been shown to reach a valence-bond ground state~\cite{Sachdev2008} with protected edge states~\cite{Watanabe2017}.
 Furthermore, dimerized systems can be realized in engineered systems, including spins on surfaces~\cite{wang2024realizing} and nano-graphene systems \cite{Zhao2024}.
 These systems can be described by the dimerized Heisenberg spin-1/2 model of the form

-where $J_{i} = \{J_1 \, \text{for even} \, i,J_2 \, \text{for odd} \, i \}$ is the alternating bond strength, and $\boldsymbol{S}_i$ is the vector of spin operators on lattice site $i$, whose entries are the Pauli matrices $\boldsymbol{S} = \frac{\hbar}{2} \left( \sigma_x, \sigma_y, \sigma_z \right)$.
+where $J_{i} = \{J_1 \, \text{for odd} \, i,J_2 \, \text{for even} \, i \}$ is the alternating bond strength, and $\boldsymbol{S}_i$ is the vector of spin operators on lattice site $i$, whose entries are the Pauli matrices $\boldsymbol{S} = \frac{\hbar}{2} \left( \sigma_x, \sigma_y, \sigma_z \right)$.
 A bond can be gauged with a phase of the form~\cite{Hatsugai2006, Hatsugai2007}

 where $S^\pm = \frac{\hbar}{2} \left(\sigma_x \pm \sigma_y\right)$ are the spin ladder operators.
 We make the phase time-dependent $\varphi(t)$ and evolve the resulting time-dependent Hamiltonian in a loop according to Eq. \ref{eq:half-time} to obtain the Berry phase $\varphi_B$.
-Stronger bonds yield $\varphi_B=\pi$ while weak bonds result in $\varphi_B=0$ (Fig.~\ref{fig:dimerized-results}).
+Stronger bonds yield $\varphi_B=\pi$ while weak bonds result in $\varphi_B=0$ (Fig.~\ref{fig:dimerized-results}a).
 The topological difference becomes evident when removing a strong bond, the resulting open boundary chain exhibits edge modes \cite{lado2019}.
 If a weak bond is removed, no edge modes appear.
 In the case of $J_1=J_2$ the system becomes degenerate during the evolution and no Berry phase can be defined \cite{Xiao2010}.